 And of course traditional publishers encourage you to not think.
 They don't think.
 They believe these quaint little myths about themselves, wherein they nourish new talent and promote literature and never have to worry about turning a profit.

-But the appropriate remedy to a harmful myth is another myth.
+But the appropriate remedy to a harmful myth is not another myth.
 It is to tell the truth.
 Connect to reality.
 Don't say, "I don't want to sign with GinormoMegaCorp because they are EVIL MONSTERS!"
 Say, "I don't want to sign with them because the terms they are offering me are unacceptable."

 I really, really, reallyreallyreally believe that new writers are completely wasting their time when they pursue traditional publishing deals.
 But that's not because these companies are inherently and eternally evil.
 It's because as a new writer, you have no track record of sales, so you are in the worst possible position to pursue a publishing deal.
 If you manage to sign a deal, you have no leverage, so you will get the worst possible terms, and you are in the worst possible position if your publisher pulls the rug out from under you.